Teaching Mobility

 What Is Teaching Mobility?

-Teaching mobility refers to an activity that allows a staff member responsible for teaching to deliver lectures to students at a partner higher education institution in one of the program countries.
-It also involves carrying out joint academic/educational activities with the host institution related to teaching.
+Teaching mobility refers to the activity that allows a staff member responsible for teaching to deliver lectures to students at a partner higher education institution in one of the program countries.
+It also involves carrying out joint academic/educational activities related to teaching with the host institution.

-It is also possible to invite staff employed at a business or a higher education institution without an ECHE (Erasmus Charter for Higher Education) based in one of the program countries to GTU to deliver lectures to students.
+It is also possible to invite staff employed at an enterprise or a higher education institution without an ECHE (Erasmus Charter for Higher Education) based in one of the program countries to GTU to deliver lectures to students.

-The staff invited to teach must be employed at a business, training center, research center, or another organization that meets the definition of a business abroad.
+The staff invited to teach must be actively employed at an enterprise, training center, research center, or another organization that meets the definition of a business abroad.
 Since the grant for the invited individual will be provided by GTU, universities cannot be included in this scope for inviting staff.

 The academic staff member must be employed and teaching at least part-time at a higher education institution holding an Erasmus Charter for Higher Education (ECHE).